How to Add Lines in Word

 1. Place your cursor where you want to add the line.

-This will insert a horizontal line across your document at the cursor’s position.
+This action adds a horizontal line across your document at the cursor’s position.

 Using AutoFormat